stacks-network/docs/src/pages/build-apps/guides/transaction-signing.md

 2. Contract deployment
 3. Contract execution

-[See the public registry tutorial](/build-apps/tutorials/public-registry) for a concrete example of this functionality in practice.
+See the public registry tutorial for a concrete example of this functionality in practice.

+[@page-reference]
+| /build-apps/tutorials/public-registry

 ## Install dependency